hal9000cc/deque_np/README.md

 # deque_np
-A fast deque based on numpy.
+A deque based on numpy.
 Saves an array of the specified dimension and the specified data type.
+Storage as a numpy array provides access to elements O(1) time and saves memory.